thnaeff/farser/readme.md

 evaluation of the formulas where the left-side nodes are visited/evaluated first.
 When each node is printed as text in iteration order, it produces a "Polish/prefix notation" form of the formula.

+The used `LtrExpressionIterator` also implements "peeking" functionality to look at the next element with the `peek()` method without advancing the regular iteration.
+Additionally, the `LtrExpressionIterator` provides methods which return the current and peeked node "depth".

 The formula `A & B | C` is iterated as `"OR" -> "AND"-> "A"-> "B"-> "C"`, which could be organized as a tree structure like this: